How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 Dear Ms. Bukowski (or Dear Danielle),

 After reading (and loving!)
 Nancy Johnson’s debut The Kindest Lie, I am submitting my BOOK TITLE HERE for your review.
-It is a 90,000 word Smart Book Club Fiction story about SOMETHING UNIQUE TO WHAT SHE IS LOOKING FOR that I think will appeal to your interest in representing books that the publishing industry usually overlooks.
+It is a 90,000-word Smart Book Club Fiction story about SOMETHING UNIQUE TO WHAT SHE IS LOOKING FOR or a ONE-SENTENCE SUMMARY.
+I think it will appeal to your interest in representing books that the publishing industry usually overlooks.

 Notice a few things about that paragraph: